jhs/txn/README.md

 txn({uri:url}, change_the_doc, change_done);

 function change_the_doc(doc, to_txn) {
-  // I run once the doc is fetched.
+  // I run on the doc that is fetched.
 Usually, I run once.
 But, if Txn detects
   // a document conflict, I may run multiple times as Txn retries. doc.awesome = (doc.type == "teacher") ? true : 'maybe';
   request("http://twitter.com/" + doc.twitter, function(er, resp, body) {